lamfo-unb/lamfo-unb.github.io/_posts/2017-07-22-intro-stock-analysis-1.md

 To create the graph, we plot the line of prices and the lines of moving averages.
 In this case, we plot each line differently, creating a kind of nickname for the color of each one.
 Then, we add the line `scale_colour_manual`, indicating the color of each nickname in order to make the color visible in the legend of the graph.

-Verifying the plot, it's possible to notice that there were 14 point in which the series crossed themselves and 1 point where they overlapped.
+Verifying the plot, it's possible to notice that there were 14 points in which the series crossed themselves and 1 point where they overlapped.
 Following the buy signal, we'd have been successful in 4 of 7 times.
 Following the sell indication, we'd have done right 5 in 7 times.
 In total, we'd be 9/14, that is 64% of success with a quite simple indicator.
 Of course this metric shouldn'd be used alone, many other informations should be considerated.

 ### Returns!